Search

 Acute Care

-The Acute Care (admissions) area is comprised of four units, each with approximately 28 individuals with severe mental disorders.
+The Acute Care (admissions) area is comprised of five units, each with approximately 28 individuals with severe mental disorders.
 The majority of these individuals meet involuntary commitment criteria (viz., inability to care for self, dangerous to self or others due to mental illness) at the time of admission.
 The primary goal of care in this area is to provide intensive diagnostic evaluation and treatment directed toward stabilizing florid psychiatric symptoms (generally, acute psychosis and/or suicidality) and returning patients to their community as quickly as possible.
-There are two coed civil wards serving patients 18-64 years, an all-male forensic unit (viz., patients who have pending legal charges, are not competent to stand trial, or who have been adjudicated NGRI), and a coed ward that is mostly forensic.
+There are three coed wards that are mostly forensic and two all-male forensic units (viz., patients who have pending legal charges, are not competent to stand trial, or who have been adjudicated NGRI).
 The fellow conducts diagnostic interviewing and assessment, brief individual and group therapy, and behavioral treatment planning.
 The fellow’s primary base of operations is one of the co-ed acute care units, where he or she serves as a member of the treatment team.
 Approximately one day per week will be spent on a minor rotation, providing restoration services to patients deemed incompetent to stand trial via group and individual sessions.

 Extended Rehabilitation